What is a Municipal Heritage Committee / LACAC?

 Heritage Thorold LACAC researches and examines the history and/or architecture of a candidate for designation to determine if it meets the criteria set forth by the Ontario Heritage Act.

-Heritage Thorold LACAC is active in promoting heritage conservation within communities, and advising property owners on appropriate conservation and maintenance practices.
+We actively promote heritage conservation within communities and advise property owners on appropriate conservation and maintenance practices.

 Heritage Thorold LACAC is committed to the identification and preservation of buildings, structures and lands that are of cultural and/or historical value or interest and to initiating and promoting a conservation ethic and a climate of responsible stewardship of the community’s cultural heritage assets.